Oregon Mortgage Expert Reveals Why Owning Your Dream Vacation Home May be Closer than You Think

 * Shop for the best rates.
 You wouldn't make any other major purchase without first shopping around, so there's no reason why you shouldn't do the same thing when looking at your financing options for your vacation home.
 This is also where a trained mortgage broker can help.
 Mortgage brokers have access to dozens of lenders and mortgage products many people don't even know exist, and can be a great choice for people who want expert advice on making the right financing choices.

-Eugene and Springfield, Oregon - based mortgage expert James Paz specializes in providing information to Oregon residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan – even second home and vacation home loans.
+Portland, Oregon - based mortgage expert David Ovist specializes in providing information to Oregon residents that allows them to make informed decisions about their mortgage financing options and learn the insider secrets that can save them thousands of dollars over the life of their loan – even second home and vacation home loans.